Brenau Honors Truelove and Daniel with Highest Nonacademic Awards

 Brenau University conferred its top non-academic awards Thursday night on Gainesville business leader Carole Ann Carter Daniel and on third-generation Clermont dairy farmer Dixie Truelove for their service to the community and the university.

-Brenau University President Ed Schrader presented the three awards Thursday night at a Chattahoochee Country Club dinner honoring close to 200 financial supporters who contributed at least $1,000 to the university’s annual fund or other programs.
+Brenau University President Ed Schrader presented the three awards at a Chattahoochee Country Club dinner honoring about 200 financial supporters who contributed at least $1,000 to the university’s annual fund or other programs.

-“These women are both outstanding assets to this community and to Brenau University, “said Schrader.
-“They are both larger-than-life personalities who light up any room and they are both willing to step up and answer any call for service, and both have done exactly that.”
+“These women are both outstanding assets to this community and to Brenau University,” said Schrader.
+“They are both larger-than-life personalities who light up any room.
+They are both willing to step up and answer any call for service, and both have done exactly that.”

-Daniela Brenau alumna and a member of the university’s Board of Trustees, received the Distinguished Service to Brenau award for her helping to position the university to become a doctoral degree-granting institution.
-The former Hall County school teacher also worked in the family business, Carroll Daniel Construction Company, which under her leadership enjoyed the largest growth in its 65-year history.
-Although she sold the business to her son, Brian, in 2005,she remains active in a strategic planning role for marketing and business development.
+Daniel, a Brenau alumna and a member of the university’s Board of Trustees, received the Distinguished Service to Brenau award for her helping to position the university to become a doctoral degree-granting institution.
+The former Hall County school teacher also worked in the family business, Carroll Daniel Construction Company.
+Under her leadership the company enjoyed the largest growth in its 65-year history.
+Although she sold the business to her son, Brian, in 2005, she remains active in a strategic planning role for marketing and business development.

 “If young women are today are looking for a role model, they have to look no farther than Dixie Truelove,” said Schrader.
 “She’s the epitome of the Mary Mildred Sullivan ideal.”

-Daniels is also a Hall County native.
-After graduating from Brenau, she taught history for five years at Gainesville Middle School and returned to the classroom therefore another five-year teaching tenure after a 15-year hiatus.
+Daniel is also a Hall County native.
+After graduating from Brenau, she taught history for five years at Gainesville Middle School and returned to the classroom there for another five-year teaching tenure after a 15-year hiatus.
 She began her involvement with the construction company to “help out” her husband, Ed, while he was serving a term as president of a construction trade association with her role evolving from bookkeeper to executive vice president for business development.
-After Ed died, however, she assumed more leadership in the company and, as her son, Brian, put it, presided over some of its greatest growth ever.
+However, after Ed died, however, she assumed more leadership in the company and, as her son Brian put it, presided over some of its greatest growth ever.

 Schrader cited her many contributions to Brenau both financially and as a leader in various alumni and advisory roles, including her service as a trustee.

 “Her family will tell you that she has been called on many, many times to shoulder the heaviest of burdens – but she always answers the call and stands for the test with grace and dignity,” he said.
-“It is that way with all the things shelves – her family, her community and Brenau.
+“It is that way with all the things she does with her family, her community and Brenau.
 This award recognizes her for all of that.”

 Originally published on 11/19/10